srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/09-Create a VM with a Template.md

 # Task 1: Explore the gallery and locate a template

 In this task, we will browse the Azure QuickStart gallery and deploy a template that creates a virtual machine.

+1. Double click on the Microsoft Edge icon in the VM desktop to open browser

-1. In a browser, access the [Azure Quickstart Templates gallery](https://azure.microsoft.com/resources/templates?azure-portal=true).
+2. In a new tab, access the [Azure Quickstart Templates gallery](https://azure.microsoft.com/resources/templates?azure-portal=true).
 In the gallery you will find a number of popular and recently updated templates.
 These templates automate deployment of Azure resources, including installation of popular software packages.

-2. Browse through the many different types of templates that are available.
+3. Browse through the many different types of templates that are available.

     **Note**: Are there are any templates that are of interest to you?

-3. Search for or directly access the [Deploy a Virtual Machine ](https://azure.microsoft.com/resources/templates/101-vm-simple-windows?azure-portal=true) template.
+4. Search for or directly access the [Deploy a Virtual Machine ](https://azure.microsoft.com/resources/templates/101-vm-simple-windows?azure-portal=true) template.

     **Note**: The **Deploy to Azure** button enables you to deploy the template via the Azure portal.
 During such deployment, you will be prompted only for small set of configuration parameters.

-4. Click the **Deploy to Azure** button.
+5. Click the **Deploy to Azure** button.
 Your browser session will be automatically redirected to the [Azure portal](http://portal.azure.com/).

-5. If prompted, sign in to the Azure subscription you want to use in this lab.
+6. If prompted, sign in to the Azure with the Azure credentials from the Lab Environment output page.

-6. Click **Edit template**.
+7. Click **Edit template**.
 The Resource Manager template format uses the JSON format.
 Review the parameters and variables.
 Then locate the parameter for virtual machine name.
 Change the name to **myVMTemplate**. **Save** your changes.
 You are returned to the **Custom deployment** blade in the Azure portal.

     ![Screenshot of the template with the VM name change highlilghted.](../images/0901.png)

-7. On the **Custom deployment** blade configure the parameters required by the template (replace ***xxxx*** in the DNS label prefix with letters and digits such that the label is globally unique).
+8. On the **Custom deployment** blade configure the parameters required by the template (replace ***xxxx*** in the DNS label prefix with DeploymentID).
 Leave the defaults for everything else.

     | Setting| Value|
     |----|----|